Maruncho/HabitTrackingApp/README.md

 This is a simple app, where you keep track of your behaviour.
 The Back-end is the focus of the app, so do not judge my Front-end, you don't have the moral right to!

 ## How to Run
+1. Build it yourself first, obviously.
+Either use the dotnet CLI build or just use Visual Studio.
+Build the MVC project and its dependencies will hit everything else necessary (everyting, that is).
-You need MS SQL Server (unless you want to change).
+2. You need MS SQL Server (unless you want to change).
 All the configuration is in the corresponding JSONs.
 I didn't use User Secrets (and above security-wise), because there was no need to.
 If you want to deploy it, take the measures to hide everything sensitive.
 The cloud provides you with the ability to set ENV variables, so that's the most obvious option.
 In any case, it's simple, because ASP .NET Core IConfiguration looks everywhere anyway, with the appropriate 'source' precendence.

 ## Project Architecure